ipfs/community/README.md

 ### ProtoSchool Chapter Events

 [ProtoSchool](https://proto.school) is a community-driven open source project dedicated to making it easy to get started with decentralized web technologies like IPFS through [interactive online tutorials](https://proto.school/#/tutorials) and community learning events led by local chapters around the world.
 To locate an event near you, check out our [chapter list](https://proto.school/#/chapters).
 Don't see a ProtoSchool chapter in your neighborhood?
 [Start your own!](https://proto.school/#/host)

+### IPFS Event Materials
+Want to host an event to share IPFS with others, or bring IPFS to another event?
+Feel free to use these materials to make your event(s) awesome!
+Everything here is [Creative Commons 4.0](https://creativecommons.org/licenses/by-sa/4.0/) - so feel free to adapt or remix!

+- **How IPFS Works Overview:** [@stebalien](http://github.com/@stebalien), go-ipfs Captain and Lead Maintainer, created a great presentation template for "[How IPFS Works (approximately)](https://docs.google.com/presentation/d/1wyrTNTERJV23R7PyLrNloBauygdq1SXerijvEUG62xI/edit)". _Feel free to reuse or fork this deck to help break down the inner magic of IPFS for others._ [Here's a recording](https://drive.google.com/file/d/1yRaBqjdu9mWeVzGl-pSPfwZ7XUjb2rwy/view) of this deck being used in practice to explain how IPFS works (from the October 2019 Osaka IPFS Meetup).
+  - Still have questions?
+[IPFS Simply Explained](https://www.youtube.com/watch?v=5Uj6uR3fp-U) does a great job visualizing how IPFS addresses some key use cases and needs to upgrade the internet.
+- **IPFS Deep Dive Workshops:** These two videos - [How IPFS Deals with Files](https://www.youtube.com/watch?v=Z5zNPwMDYGg&list=PLuhRWgmPaHtSsHMhjeWpfOzr8tonPaePu&index=2&t=0s) and [The Lifecycle of Data on the Dweb](https://www.youtube.com/watch?v=fLUq0RkiTBA&list=PLuhRWgmPaHtSsHMhjeWpfOzr8tonPaePu&index=3&t=8s) - are great workshops on how core components of the IPFS network fit together.
+Feel free to watch these together, or just use as inspiration.
+- **Context and Vision for IPFS:** In [Why IPFS?](https://www.youtube.com/watch?v=zE_WSLbqqvo) and [Building Web3](https://www.youtube.com/watch?v=pJOG5Ql7ZD0), Juan Benet talks about how IPFS fits into a longer-scale evolution of technology and our progress on building the new set of capabilities to power web3.
+The amazing video in "Why IPFS" that sets the stage for our place in the cosmos is "[Our Story in 1 Minute](https://www.youtube.com/watch?v=ZSt9tm3RoUU)" by melodysheep.

 ### Community Calendar